iyourshaw/ppm-tools/README.md

 ./ppm2geojson -i CO-motorways.edges -o CO-motorways.geojson -p
 ```

-To geojson file can then be edited, for example using QGIS, and then converted back to the '.edges' format with the following command:
+The geojson file can then be edited, for example using QGIS, and then converted back to the '.edges' format with the following command:

 ```bash
 ppm2geojson/bin/ppm2geojson -i CO-motorways.geojson -o CO-motorways-edited.edges -g